-Sailing along the canal is a very different experience to walking along the towpath.
+Cruising along the canal is a very different experience to walking along the towpath.

-Roseann is our working boat, a flat-bottomed boat with a canopy and a small out-board motor, used for canal environmental work.
+Roseann is a smaller, flat-bottomed boat with a canopy and a small out-board petrol motor.

 The Bridge 19-40 Union Canal Society is a registered charity (SC023110) run solely by volunteers and supported by donations and income from events and boat trips.

 The Bridge 19-40 Union Canal Society is part of The Big Splash, an appeal to help support the many small waterway-based charitiesin our local communities to ensure their survival during these unprecedented times.

 Due to the current Coronavirus pandemic, and the difficulty in maintaining social distancing on a narrowboat, we regret that we are still unable to offer boat trips in 2021.
 We can still be contacted by telephone, email or via our facebook page.